rowanjh/stepFCBF/README.md

 ##### Discretization

 step_fcbf can handle both nominal and numeric features.
-However, the FCBF algorithm can only handle nominal features, so numeric features first need to be discretized. step_fcbf function internally converts numeric features to binary variables, using a median split by default (other quantiles between 0-1 can be provided with the ‘cutpoint =’ argument).
-Discretization is only used within the feature selection algorithm, the numeric version of the feature is retained for further processing and modeling.
+However, the underlying FCBF algorithm can only handle nominal features, so numeric features first need to be discretized. step_fcbf function internally converts numeric features to binary nominal features, using a median split by default (other quantiles between 0-1 can be provided with the ‘cutpoint =’ argument).
+Discretization is only used within the feature selection algorithm, once features have been selected the numeric version of the feature is retained for further processing and modeling.

 ##### Symmetric Uncertainty Threshold